racheldmark/racheldmark.github.io/contact.md

 ---

 ## Let's Connect!
 Thanks for showing an interest in my work.
-If you’d like to connect or collaborate, feel free to drop me a message below.
-I’m always excited to take on fun new projects and commissions.
+Here are a few ways to reach me.

 **Social Media**
 I'm not as active this year as I have been in the past but you can find me on social media ([**@racheldmark**](https://www.instagram.com/racheldmark) on Instagram), where I share my creative process and current projects.